tmgthb/Autonomous-Agents/README.md

 [Survey and Improvement Strategies for Gene Prioritization with Large Language Models](http://arxiv.org/abs/2501.18794v1)

-- Gene Prioritization Framework benchmarks and improves large language models for gene prioritization using multi-agent and HPO classification approaches combined with a divide-and-conquer strategy.
+- Gene Prioritization Framework benchmarks and improves LLMs for gene prioritization using multi-agent and HPO classification approaches combined with a divide-and-conquer strategy.
 - Framework benchmarks various LLMs including GPT-4 and Mixtral, uses multi-agent and HPO classification for case solvability, and employs divide-and-conquer strategy to enhance accuracy and overcome biases.
 - This framework significantly optimizes disease-causal gene identification and streamlines rare genetic disorder diagnosis.